DataSQRL/datasqrl.github.io/blog/2023-07-10-temporal-join.md

 In stream processing, joins are maintained as the underlying data changes over time.
 That requires the stream engine to hold all the data it needs to update join records when either side of the join changes.
 This makes inner joins pretty expensive on data streams.

 Consider our max-temperature query with the inner join: When we join a temperature reading with the corresponding sensor record, and that record changes, the engine has to update the result join record.
-To do so, it has to store all of the sensor readings to determine which join results are affected by a change in a sensor record.
+To do so, it has to store all the sensor readings to determine which join results are affected by a change in a sensor record.
 This can lead to a lot of updates and hence a lot of downstream computation.
 It can also cause system failure when there are a lot of temperature readings in our data stream because the stream engine has to store all of them.

 Temporal joins, on the other hand, can be executed much more efficiently.
 The stream engine only needs to store the versions of the sensor table that are within the time bounds of the sensor reading data stream.
 And it only has to briefly store (if at all) the sensor reading records to ensure they are joined with the most up-to-date sensor records.
 Moreover, temporal joins don’t require sending out a massive amount of updated join records when sensors change placement since the join is fixed in time.